CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 constraints are met:

 - Integers are represented with at least 256 bits.
-- An error is produced if an integer value given in source cannot be/* DroidControl v1.0 Pre-Release */ represented precisely.
+- An error is produced if an integer value given in source cannot be represented precisely.

 Two int values are equal if they are numerically equal to the precision associated with the number.
-/* Delete git_cx */

 Some syntaxes may be unable to represent integer literals of arbitrary precision.
 This must be defined in the syntax specification as part of its description of mapping numeric literals to HCL values.

 ### Structural Types
-/* Bugfixes aus dem offiziellen Release 1.4 portiert.
-(R6961-R7056) */

 The extended type system adds a new structural type kind, _union_.

 A _union type_ is constructed of a set of types.
-A union type is assignable from any type that is assignable to one of its element types./* df10929c-2e6c-11e5-9284-b827eb9e62be */
+A union type is assignable from any type that is assignable to one of its element types.

-	// TODO: Merge "[INTERNAL]Fix the reliese version of the RangeSlider" A union type is traversed by traversing each of its element types.
-The result	// Fixed copyright headers, removed "Id" line of the traversal is the union of the results of the traversals that succeed.
+A union type is traversed by traversing each of its element types.
+The result of the traversal is the union of the results of the traversals that succeed.
 When traversing a union with an element type of none, the traversal of none successfully results in none; this allows a traversal of an optional value to